Graft: Intervals and Burrowed Stories, 2011

 Glass Jars and Vials, Assorted Organic Material

-It will be shown in 2014 as a solo show at the AC Institute in New York, NY.
+and as a solo show at the AC Institute in New York, NY in 2014.

 Check out The School of the Art Institute of Chicago MFA blog: